-City Hearts: Kids Say Yes to the Arts believes in the beauty, optimism and potential of every young person.
+City Hearts: Kids Say Yes to the Arts believes in the beauty, optimism and the potential of every young person.
 City Hearts has provided Visual and Performing Arts classes at no cost to children in the greater Los Angeles area for over thirty years.
-In a supportive, Arts-infused environment students learn and develop new skills through Music, Dance, Theatre & Shakespeare, Photography & Design.
-An immersion in the Arts fosters the enhanced literacy, critical thinking and confidence essential to acquiring life skills.
+In a supportive, Arts-infused environment students learn and develop new skills through Photography, Music, Dance, Theatre and Shakespeare.
+An immersion in the Arts inspires enhanced literacy, critical thinking and confidence essential to acquiring life skills that will help our students be contributing and caring members of our society.

 In 1977, Sherry Jason, a new lawyer with the L.A.
 County Public Defender’s Office, was on a tour of Central Juvenile Hall.
 In a small unmarked storeroom, she met a boy having his first piano lesson.
 A prodigy, playing Mozart by ear at 13, he was a convicted murderer.
 “I couldn’t let go of what I saw,” recalls Jason.
 “I kept thinking: what if he had met that piano before he met guns and gangs?
 Maybe lives would have been saved…and the geometric progression of tragedy would have been prevented”.